GeoCities/G/README.md

 The universe is not continuous OR discrete.

-The universe is BOTH: A sophisticated geometric information transfer system where smoothness and quantization are complementary aspects of the same fundamental reality.
+The universe is smooth in discrete packets.
+A sophisticated geometric information transfer where relative to itself even a quantized particle in superposition relative to us, is to itself in a stationary frame in its own smooth space relative to us.
+The electron relative to itself doesnt move to a higher "shell," rather to the  electron it is inertial in its own frame, the nuclus moves away relative to the electron.

+Absolute and relative frames.
+Quantized packets of smooth space.